Understanding Cancer Development in the Context of Cancer Health Disparities

 Cancer Progression: Role of the Tumor Microenvironment

 As cancer cells grow and divide in tissue, a mass of cells, or tumor, develops.
 The tumor is not just made up of cancer cells; rather, it is made up of both cancerous and noncancerous cells.
 Research has shown that the rate at which tumors grow and progress is largely dependent upon complex interactions between the cancer cells and the other cells and factors in their surrounding tissue, which is known as the tumor microenvironment (see sidebar on Cancer Progression: Local and Systemic Influences).
 Bidirectional communication between cancer cells and the tumor microenvironment has a profound influence on cancer progression (107)Mcgranahan N, Swanton C. Review Clonal Heterogeneity and Tumor Evolution : Past , Present , and the Future.
 Cell [Internet].
-Elsevier Inc.; 2017;168:613–28.[cited 2020 Jul 15].(108)Hawkins ED, Duarte D, Akinduro O, Khorshed RA, Passaro D, Nowicka M, et al. T-cell acute leukaemia exhibits dynamic interactions with bone marrow microenvironments.
+Elsevier Inc.; 2017;168:613–28.[cited 2020 Jul 15] LINK NOT AVAILABLE.(108)Hawkins ED, Duarte D, Akinduro O, Khorshed RA, Passaro D, Nowicka M, et al. T-cell acute leukaemia exhibits dynamic interactions with bone marrow microenvironments.
 Nature.
 2016;[cited 2020 Jul 15].(109)Binnewies M, Roberts EW, Kersten K, Chan V, Fearon DF, Merad M, et al. Understanding the tumor immune microenvironment (TIME) for effective therapy.
 Nat Med [Internet].
 2018 [cited 2019 Dec 16];24:541–50.[cited 2020 Jul 15]..
 Moreover, the tumor microenvironment can shelter cancer cells from the effects of some cancer treatments, including radiation, chemotherapy, and immunotherapy, and thereby modify a patient’s response to treatment (110)Sun Y. Tumor microenvironment and cancer therapy resistance.
 Cancer Lett [Internet].
 Elsevier Ireland Ltd; 2016;380:205–15.[cited 2020 Jul 15]..

 Recent research suggests that several components of the tumor microenvironment are different among diverse racial and ethnic patient populations.
 These differences among racial and ethnic populations may result from factors associated with inherited genetic ancestry, increased levels of chronic inflammation, innate differences in immune response, or a combination of these (74)Wallace TA, Prueitt RL, Yi M, Howe TM, Gillespie JW, Yfantis HG, et al. Tumor Immunobiological Differences in Prostate Cancer between African-American and European-American Men.
 Cancer Res [Internet].
 2008 [cited 2019 Dec 16];68:927–36.[cited 2020 Jul 15].(111)Deshmukh SK, Srivastava SK, Tyagi N, Ahmad A, Singh AP, Ghadhban AAL, et al. Emerging evidence for the role of differential tumor microenvironment in breast cancer racial disparity: a closer look at the surroundings.
 Carcinogenesis [Internet].
 Oxford University Press; 2017 [cited 2019 Oct 31];38:757–65.[cited 2020 Jul 15].(113)Kinseth MA, Jia Z, Rahmatpanah F, Sawyers A, Sutton M, Wang-Rodriguez J, et al. Expression differences between African American and Caucasian prostate cancer tissue reveals that stroma is the site of aggressive changes.
 Int J Cancer [Internet].
 2014 [cited 2019 Dec 16];134:81–91.[cited 2020 Jul 15].(114)Tang W, Wallace TA, Yi M, Magi-Galluzzi C, Dorsey TH, Onabajo OO, et al. IFNL4 -ΔG Allele Is Associated with an Interferon Signature in Tumors and Survival of African-American Men with Prostate Cancer.
 Clin Cancer Res [Internet].
 2018 [cited 2019 Dec 16];24:5471–81.[cited 2020 Jul 15]..
 A better understanding of how cancer cells and the tumor microenvironment differ among diverse patient populations will help to better identify causes of cancer health disparities and, more importantly, provide information on how to eliminate them.